-What Can a Handyman Do in Yellowstone in Yellowstone County, Montana?
+What Can a Handyman Do Without a License in Yellowstone in Yellowstone County, Montana?

 In Montana, most “handyman/general repair” work is not licensed at the state level as a general contractor license, but you must register as a construction contractor with the Montana Department of Labor & Industry (and carry workers’ comp if you have employees).
 Electrical and plumbing are separately licensed trades in Montana—handymen cannot legally perform most electrical/plumbing/HVAC work without the appropriate state trade license, and permits are often required even when no state contractor license is.